Ford Thunderbird (eleventh generation): Reception and legacy

 Forbes magazine writer Jerry Flint attributed the Thunderbird's demise to a lack of proper sales and marketing, writing: "Ford dealers have been successful selling $35,000-45,000 trucks, but have little experience selling automobiles in the near-luxury price range.
 If there was a marketing effort by Ford Motor, I wasn't aware of it.
 Naturally, sales didn't meet expectations."

-Noted automotive journalist Doug DeMuro criticized the price of the Thunderbird and the similarity its interior to the Lincoln LS.
-With respect to the interior, he noted the interior's hard plastic switchgear shared with other models — while admiring the retro styling of the door panels.
+Noted automotive journalist Doug DeMuro criticized the price of the Thunderbird and the similarity its interior had to the Lincoln LS.
+With respect to the interior, he noted its hard plastic switchgear shared with other models — while admiring the retro styling of the door panels.
 He also criticized the engine, saying it wasn't sporty.
 In his opinion, Ford made the 11th generation for people who were nostalgic for the first generations, not for a discerning buyer of a modern sports or luxury car, resulting in its poor sales.